quezon/wrsr/README.md

-# Workers and Resource Soviet Republic Resource and Capacity data
+# Resource and Capacity data

 This project aims to utilize the production resource utilization, passenger capacity, construction resource requirements and residential capacity data with Workshop or Non-workshop items for analysis with sql queries or graph database queries.